nrdvana/perl-XS-Tricks/doc/premium-integration-2-transient-objects.md

 There's nothing stopping you from automatically wrapping MainObject pointers with an OUTPUT typemap, but that's prone to errors because sometimes an API returns a pointer to the already-existing MainObject, and you don't want perl to put a second wrapper on the same MainObject.
+This problem doesn't apply to SubObject, because we re-use any existing wrapper by checking the cache.  (of course, you could apply the same trick to MainObject and have a global cache of all the known MainObject wrappers, and actually I do this in X11::Xlib)

-For objects like MainObject, I prefer to special-case my constructor (or whatever method initializes the instance of SomeLib_MainObject) with a call to `_from_magic(..., AUTOCREATE)` on the INPUT typemap rather than returning the pointer and letting perl's typemap wrap it on OUTPUT.
+But in general, for objects like MainObject I prefer to special-case my constructor (or whatever method initializes the instance of SomeLib_MainObject) with a call to `_from_magic(..., AUTOCREATE)` on the INPUT typemap rather than returning the pointer and letting perl's typemap wrap it on OUTPUT.